Grinnell College: Tuition and financial aid

+Need-blind admissions and full financial aid

 Grinnell College is one of a few dozen US colleges that maintain need-blind admissions and meets the full demonstrated financial need of all U.S. residents who are admitted to the college.
 Grinnell offers a large amount of need-based and merit-based aid in comparison with peer institutions.
 Currently (2020–21), 86% of students receive some form of financial aid.
 In 2018–2019, 20% of students enrolled at Grinnell College were receiving federal Pell Grants, which are generally reserved for students from low-income families.
 The average financial aid package is over $51,770.
 Grinnell guarantees a $10,000 Grinnell Choice Scholarship renewable for eight semesters to all U.S. citizens and permanent residents admitted under the Early Decision program.

 Beginning with the first-year students enrolled in the 2006–2007 school year, Grinnell ended its need-blind admissions policy for international applicants.
 Under the old policy, students from countries outside the U.S. were admitted without any consideration of their ability to afford four years of study at the college.
 However, financial aid offers to these students were limited to half the cost of tuition.
 International students frequently carried very high workloads in an effort to pay the bills, and their academic performance often suffered.
-Under the new "need-sensitive" or "need-aware" policy, international students whose demonstrated financial needs can be met are given a slight admissions edge over applicants who can't.
+Under the new "need-sensitive" or "need-aware" policy, international students whose demonstrated financial needs can be met are given a slight admissions edge over applicants who cannot.
 The twin hopes are that the enrolled international students will be able to dedicate more energy to their schoolwork, and also that this will ultimately allow the college to provide higher tuition grants to international students.

+Paid internships

+In addition to financial aid, students receive funding from the college for unpaid or underpaid summer internships and professional development (including international conferences and professional attire).

+Student body

+In a 2014 study, compared to other US colleges with high four-year graduation rates, the economic diversity of students at Grinnell College was second only to Vassar College, indicating that it is accessible to students from low-income and middle-income families.

+Grinnell is unusual for a selective school based in a small town for being able to attract a relatively large number of international students and US students of color.
+About a quarter of students are people of color.
+Most students come from outside the Midwestern United States, and less than 10% are from Iowa.